dladd/pyFormex/pyformex/doc/pyformex.1.rst

 generate and transform 3D geometry using Python scripts
 -------------------------------------------------------

-:Author: Benedict Verhegghe <benedict.verhegghe@ugent.be>.
+:Author: Benedict Verhegghe <benedict.verhegghe@ugent.be>, with the help of the other project members: Gianluca De Santis, Francesco Iannaccone, Peter Mortier, Tomas Praet, Sofie Van Cauter, Wenxuan Zhou.
 This manual page was written for the Debian project (and may be used by others).
 :Date:   2011-12-29
 :Copyright: GPL v3 or higher
 :Version: 0.1